kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

   <source src="/images/got_remix/frame5.mp4" type="video/mp4">
 </video>

-Next step is to mix those sub clips that we created into a new video.
+The next step is to mix the sub clips that we created into a new video.
 We can create a new video that is longer than the original video by combining the same sub clips again and again in a random order.

-Lets create a new video clip that is 5 minutes
-(you can create longer clips but for this example, let's keep it short):
+We will create a new video clip that's 5 minutes long (you can create longer clips but for this example, let's keep it short):

 {% highlight python %}